 Do you have questions about probate law in Illinois?
-Johnson & Johnson frequently assists out-of-state clients and local clients with probate needs in and around St. Clair County.
+Johnson, Johnson, & Nolan, Attorneys at Law, frequently assists local and out-of-state clients with probate needs in and around St. Clair County.
 We have been handling estate administration for four generations.
-Johnson & Johnson is your local resource for all probate law matters.
+With law offices in Belleville, Johnson, Johnson, & Nolan, Attorneys at Law, is your local resource for all probate law matters.

 What Is Probate?

 Probate is the process of paying the bills and distributing the assets of an estate after death.
-Probating an estate involves managing thousands of details, both legal and non-legal.
-Johnson & Johnson represents executors, family members and heirs who may be unfamiliar with the probate administration process.
+Probating an estate involves managing thousands of details, both legal and nonlegal.
+Our lawyers represent executors, family members and heirs who may be unfamiliar with the probate and estate administration process.
 With more than 35 years of experience in Illinois probate, our attorneys are prepared to handle the many issues that can arise during probate, including the valuation of family farms and the tax implications of transactions.

-Probate can be time-consuming, especially if you love out-of-state.
-Johnson & Johnson can help you avoid multiple trips to Illinois.
+Probate can be time-consuming, especially if you live out of state.
+Johnson, Johnson, & Nolan, Attorneys at Law, can help you avoid multiple trips to Illinois.
 We can handle the sale of the family home, disposition of assets, closing of estates and court appearances.
 Your travel can be lessened to one trip to sign documents and open the estate.

 Trusts pose another set of problems that may require trust litigation.
 Were funds in the trust mismanaged, causing financial losses?
 Is there a problem with the named trustees?
 Did the trust specify trustees who are no longer alive?

-The probate litigation attorneys at Johnson & Johnson represent heirs and beneficiaries, executors and trustees who want to bring or to defend against trust litigation or contested wills or guardianships.
-Our years of experience and thorough knowledge of estate and probate law work to your advantage in court.
+The probate litigation attorneys at Johnson, Johnson, & Nolan, Attorneys at Law, represent heirs and beneficiaries, executors and trustees who want to bring or to defend against trust litigation or contested wills or guardianships.
+Our years of experience and thorough knowledge of estate and probate litigation work to your advantage in court.